Pistachihen/pistachi.github.io/about.md

 Howdy, I'm student of chemical engineering from São Paulo, Brazil, living in Vancouver.
 This blog is for documentation about my thoughts and reflections, and journy through my academic life.

-If you have a question about him or else, just send a letter to him.
+If you have a question about me or else, just send a letter to him.

 You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.